 They Wasted a Perfectly Good Plot: Timmy being forced to make a difficult decision between finally growing up with the love of his life or continue to live the way he is with the family he loves so much?
 Sounds like it could have made the perfect finale for the series.
 But alas, that is not the case.

-Unnecessary Makeover: The brief flashback to a live-action "young" Tootie is arguably more pretty, and certainly more recognizable to the viewer, than the live-action "adult" Tootie.
+Unnecessary Makeover: The brief flashback to a live-action "young" Tootie is certainly more recognizable to the viewer than the live-action "adult" Tootie.